-But as your image is one of the main ways people perceive you – you don’t want to take this casualness to opposite extreme of sweat pants, your husband’s old ratty t-shirts, and flannel pajama bottoms.
+But as your image is one of the main ways people perceive you, you don’t want to take this casualness to the opposite extreme of sweat pants, your husband’s old ratty t-shirts, and flannel pajama bottoms.

-As a work-at-home woman you need to get into a “fashion routine” where you have your classic go-to pieces that can be dressed up or dressed down.
+As a work-at-home woman, you need to get into a “fashion routine” where you have your classic go-to pieces that can be dressed up or down.
 Pieces that will match and complement your other clothes.
-To achieve this, versatility and function will be key to your “fashion routine”.
+To achieve this, versatility and function will be key to your “fashion routine.”

-I wear these even more than I wear my long jeans, (probably because it’s always hot in Texas and I’m pretty short (5′ 3”) and shorts tend to look silly on me).
-I have many pairs of Capri pants, but the two brands that I always wear are my Citizens of Humanity and my David Kahn Capri Pants.
-I have them in dark blue and white and honestly these are great for all occasions.
-Dress them down with a scoop neck tee and flip flops, or dress them up with some wedges and cute breezy top.
+I wear these even more than I wear my long jeans (probably because it’s always hot in Texas and I’m pretty short (5′ 3″) and shorts tend to look silly on me).
+I have many pairs of Capri pants, but the brands that I always wear are Citizens of Humanity, David Kahn, cabi, Loft, and again Kut from the Kloth.
+I have them in dark blue and white, and honestly, these are great for all occasions.
+Dress them down with a scoop neck tee and sandals, or dress them up with some wedges and a cute tunic.

-Here in Texas you learn to layer your clothes very early on; even though it’s 100 degrees outside it’s 68 degrees inside with the air conditioning on.
-Not only is layering functional, it’s flattering and easily extends your wardrobe.
-I have cardigans in almost every color imaginable, pink, beige, white, brown, black… and I love to layer them with embellished tank tops, scoop neck tees, and three-quarter sleeve tops.
+Here in Texas, you learn to layer your clothes very early on; even though it’s 100 degrees outside it’s 68 degrees inside with the air conditioning on.
+Not only is layering functional, but it’s also flattering and easily extends your wardrobe.
+I have cardigans and jackets/casual blazers in almost every color imaginable, pink, beige, white, navy, gray, and black… and I love to layer them with tank tops, camis, and blouses.

-I like to stock up on shirts from CAbi, Ann Taylor, Banana Republic, Gap and Nordstrom – I also like to check out the discount store like Marshalls, TJ Maxx, and Ross Dress for Less.
-What I look for in my shirts is basic colors and fabrics that don’t require dry cleaning.
+I like to stock up on tops from cabi, Loft, Banana Republic, Stitch Fix, Dillards, and Nordstrom – I also like to check out the discount store like Marshalls, TJ Maxx, and Ross Dress for Less.
+What I look for in my shirts are primary colors and fabrics that don’t require dry cleaning.
 I don’t want to have to spend extra time hand washing, ironing, or bringing clothes to the dry cleaner.

-When I really want to get comfy, I rely on my yoga pants and tanks.
-Ultra comfortable, yet put together enough to go to the grocery store or meet a good friend for coffee.
-I have numerous yoga sets from Old Navy and Target, but you can also splurge on fancier digs from Lulu Lemon or Athleta.
+Athleisure is all the rage right now – sleek athletic wear that can be worn anywhere.
+Since I try to work out five days a week, this is my typically daily outfit.
+Yoga pants, a tank, and either a sweatshirt or wrap.
+Ultra-comfortable yet put together enough to go to the grocery store or meet a good friend for coffee.
+I have numerous pieces from Old Navy, Target, and Nike, but you can also splurge on fancier digs from Lulu Lemon or Athleta.